Kidnapping fears haunt Black girls in Oakland

 "I do not feel safe out here, I genuinely don't," Mustafa said.

-Twenty-seven nonprofits in Oakland echo their concern and refer to the many continuing kidnappings and cases of missing Black girls and children a state of emergency
+27 nonprofits in Oakland echo their concern and refer to the many continuing kidnappings and cases of missing Black girls and children a state of emergency.

+ALSO READ: 1 dead, 6 wounded in deadly mass shooting at Antioch birthday party

 "It's sad that police won't call a state of emergency but, I mean, a little goes a long way," Brown said.
 "So maybe, if people see the nonprofits see what they are doing, maybe it will uplift everyone else do something."